AB5HM

 My design considerations

-Watercooling woud be ideal, but i didn't wanted to run water hoses in my shack and opted for air cooling.
+Water cooling would be ideal, but i didn't wanted to run water hoses in my shack and opted for air cooling.

-This requieres good size heat sink with high airflow to run CW in full power.
+This requires good size heat sink with high airflow to run CW in full power.
 Since i mostly operate in SSB, this would not be a big problem... even with a legal limit QSO, the fan usually runs only on low speed.

 One of the main problems with high power solid state amplifiers is to ensure a low thermal resistance between the